dnagenotek/policy/source/includes/_data_integrity_policy.md

 ### Production System Security

-* System, network, and server security is managed and maintained by the VP of Engineering and the Security Officer.
+* System, network, and server security is managed and maintained by the Director of IT and the Security Officer.
 * Up to date system lists and architecture diagrams are kept for all Production environments.
 * Access to Production Systems is controlled using centralized tools and two-factor authentication.